-- Q I think that my manager has set up his wife as one of his suppliers and is giving her work even though she is more expensive than the other suppliers and her products are worse quality.
-What should I do? - A This is not only a conflict of interest, but it may also be a fraud against Booker.
-You should raise your concerns with his manager, or contact the Security or Legal department. - Q I need to travel for work on an upcoming trip and would prefer to book a ticket with the airline I get loyalty points for.
+- A No. The details of the tender are confidential.
+You should never use your position at Tesco to give a commercial advantage to a partner, friend or relative.
+If your boyfriend wants to submit a bid, you must disclose your relationship to your line manager and may not be involved in the tendering process. - Q I need to travel for work on an upcoming trip and would prefer to book a ticket with the airline I get loyalty points for.
 Can I use my airline even if they are more expensive than others? - A No, you should never allow your personal interests to influence your decisions for the business.
 If a cheaper flight is available and being offered then you must choose this option for the good of the business.